Negev Bedouin

 From 1858 during Ottoman rule, the Negev Bedouin underwent a process of sedentarization which accelerated after the founding of Israel.
-In the 1948 Arab–Israeli War, most resettled in neighbouring countries.
+In the 1948 Arab–Israeli War, most resettled in neighboring countries.
 With time, some started returning to Israel and about 11,000 were recognized by Israel as its citizens by 1954.
 Between 1968 and 1989, Israel built seven townships in the northeast Negev for this population, including Rahat, Hura, Tel as-Sabi, Ar'arat an-Naqab, Lakiya, Kuseife and Shaqib al-Salam.

-Others settled outside these townships in what is called the unrecognized villages.
+Others settled outside these townships in what are called the unrecognized villages.
 In 2003, in an attempt to settle the land disputes in the Negev, the Israeli government offered to retroactively recognize eleven villages (Abu Qrenat, Umm Batin, al-Sayyid, Bir Hadaj, Drijat, Mulada, Makhul, Qasr al-Sir, Kukhleh, Abu Talul and Tirabin al-Sana), but also increased enforcement against "illegal construction".
 Bedouin land owners refused to accept the offer and the land disputes still stood.
-The majority of the unrecognized villages were therefore slated for bulldozing as laid out in the Prawer Plan.
-According to human rights organizations, the Prawer Plan discriminated against the Bedouin population of the Negev and violated the community's historic land rights.
-In December 2013, the plan was rescinded.
+The majority of the unrecognized villages were therefore slated for bulldozing under the Prawer Plan, which would have dispossessed 30,000-40,000 Bedouins.
+After large protests by Bedouins and severe criticism from human rights organizations, the Prawer plan was rescinded in December 2013.

 The Bedouin population in the Negev numbers 200,000–210,000.
 Just over half of them live in the seven government-built Bedouin-only towns; the remaining 90,000 live in 46 villages – 35 of which are still unrecognized and 11 of which were officially recognized in 2003.